 As soon as you hold your baby after birth, you'll begin to communicate with each other by exchanging your first glances, sounds, and touches.
 Babies quickly learn about the world through their senses.
+Be sure to:

-Your baby will be curious about noises, but none more so than the spoken voice.
-Talk to your baby whenever you have the chance.
+- Talk to your baby whenever you have the chance.
 Even though your baby doesn't understand what you're saying, your calm, reassuring voice conveys safety.
 Your newborn is learning about life with almost every touch, so provide lots of tender kisses and your little one will find the world a soothing place.

 When Should I Call the Doctor?

 - Your baby is crying for a long time.

 - Your crying baby has other symptoms, like decreased activity, poor feeding, a fever, trouble breathing, or pain.